quoll/tiara/README.md

 ```

 ## Motivation
-I am often encountering cases where I need to append data to a structure that will be written out in the same order it was encountered.
-However, duplicates of a simple piece of data should not be duplicated, or for more complex data, they should be merged with previous encountered information.
+I often encounter cases where I need to append data to a structure that will be written out in the same order it was read.
+However, duplicates of a simple piece of data should not be duplicated, or for more complex data, they should be merged with previously encountered information.
 These ordered sets and maps are ideal for this operation.

 While it would be possible to use Java's [LinkedHashMap](https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/util/LinkedHashMap.html) and [LinkedHashSets](https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/util/LinkedHashSet.html), these are not immutable structures, and hence are not ideal for functional programming.
 I suspected that an immutable equivalent may have existed, but the required functionality did not appear difficult and I thought it would be an interesting learning experience to write my own version.